Developer-Harsh/HeyWalls/README.md

 # HeyWalls: Seamless Android Wallpaper Experience

 Welcome to the HeyWalls GitHub repository, your gateway to an unparalleled Android wallpaper application developed by Harsh Kumar Singh, also known as Developer Harsh.
-Harnessing the power of Java and XML/JSON parsing, HeyWalls offers users a frictionless journey to discovering, downloading, and setting captivating wallpapers for their devices.
+Harnessing the power of Java and XML/JSON parsing and Room Database for offline functionality, HeyWalls offers users a frictionless journey to discovering, downloading, and setting captivating wallpapers for their devices.

 ## Screenshots
 Here we have some screenshots of HeyWall application we welcome you to see them.